SaiSindhuja197/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_07-Manage_Azure_Storage.md

 ### Review
 In this lab, you have completed:

-- Create and configure a storage account.
+- Created and configured a storage account.
-- Create and configure secure blob storage.
+- Created and configured secure blob storage.
-- Create and configure secure Azure file storage.
+- Created and configured secure Azure file storage.

 ### You have successfully completed the lab